 Additionally, each classroom in our school uses the Expectations Matrix as a basis for developing their classroom behaviour rules.
 Using this matrix, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.

-The matrix is on display in every classroom, used as the basis of teaching expectations throughout the year, and revisited regularly to address any new or emerging issues.
+The matrix is used as the basis of teaching expectations throughout the year, and revisited regularly to address any new or emerging issues.